bsartain/ReactReduxBlogApp/README.md

 end of the url(See http://reduxblog.herokuapp.com/).
 I added a few things to it as it's my first attempt at using Redux with React.
 If you're interested in more, see the links below to get started.

-If you're interested in learning check out [Stephen Griders course: Modern React with Redux](https://www.udemy.com/react-redux/).
+If you're interested in learning, check out [Stephen Griders course: Modern React with Redux](https://www.udemy.com/react-redux/).
 You can clone the starter repo, which is based off this project, from [Stephen Grider's GitHub page](https://github.com/StephenGrider/ReduxSimpleStarter).

 ## Instructions